kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 ## FAM138A                                         .
 ## OR4F5                                           .
 ```

-We can get more information about how the matrix is stored by running str().
-To find out more information about the sparse matrix format check the documentation of the 'Matrix' R package.
+We can get more information about how the matrix is stored by running `str()`.
+To find out more information about the sparse matrix format, check the documentation of the 'Matrix' package.

 ```r
 str(cm)